Preliminary uxo risk assessments at brimstone uxo

 At Brimstone, our commitment to safety and quality shines through in our UXO risk assessment services.

-Q: What is a Preliminary UXO Risk Assessment?
+Q: What are Preliminary UXO Risk Assessments?

 A Preliminary Unexploded Ordnance (UXO) Risk Assessment, also known as a Stage 1 Risk Assessment, is a qualitative screening exercise to assess the likelihood of discovering UXO on your project site.
 This entails a thorough examination of the proposed site, investigating any enemy action or military activity on or near the land.
 The information gathered is then used to assess the UXO risk, providing a comprehensive risk rating along with any recommended further actions.